BDTS: Blockchain-based Data Trading System: The BDTS Scheme

 \hangindent 1em \textit{Step1}.
 When a seller expects to sell data for profits, he should first divide data into several pieces and encrypt them separately with different keys (denoted as $K_i$, where $i=1,2,...,n$), which is generated based on $K$.
 Such pieces of data should be valuable so that others can judge the quality of full data with the received segments.
 Here, $D_i=Enc^{AES}_{K_i}(Data_i)$ is the encrypted data.

 \hangindent 1em \textit{Step2}.
 The seller sends a registration demand in the form of a transaction.
-The registration demand includes seller's information and data description.
+The registration demand includes the seller's information and data description.
 The seller information consists of $A_{seller}$ and $IP_{seller}$.
-Data description includes four main parts: \textit{content description}, \textit{data size}, \textit{the root} $r_d$ and \textit{the root} $r_ed$.
+Data description includes four main parts: \textit{content description}, \textit{data size}, \textit{the root} $r_d$ and \textit{the root} $r_{ed}$.
 Here, $r_d$ is the root of $M_d$ and $r_{ed}$ is the root of $M_{ed}$, where $M_d=\mathsf{Mtree}(Data_1,Data_2,...,Data_n)$ and $M_{ed}=\mathsf{Mtree}(D_1,D_2,...,D_n)$.
 They will be recorded in SSMC.
-The deposit will also be sent in this step.
+Tokens will also be sent as deposit in this step and may be lost later if the data is found resold.
 SSMC will reject the request if the corresponding $r_d$ is the same as that of data recorded before.
 This mechanism prevents reselling on the blockchain platform.

-\hangindent 1em \textit{Step3} and \textit{Step4}.
+\hangindent 1em \textit{Step3,4}.
 After approving the seller's registration demand, SSMC stores useful information.
-Blockchain generates the hash of the next block, which is used as a public random $seed$.
+Blockchain generates the hash of the next block and uses it as a public random $seed$.